 Professor Peek's research interests include the screening for and management of pre-eclampsia, the use of stem cells for ischaemic neurological damage in neonates, preterm delivery, and the audit of medical disorders in pregnancy.
 His passion for obstetrics and obstetric research was based on the belief that if you can provide someone with a healthy start to life they are more likely to reach their full potential.
 Thus better health care and more research around the perinatal period will have a profound positive effect on society.

 - Also many projects in collaboration with paediatrics such as the role of Treg cells in pre-eclampsia

 - Two current NHMRC Project Grants.
-One looking at national reporting systems for obstetric morbidity and the other investigating caseload midwifery care.
+One looking at national reporting systems for obstetric morbidity and the other rheumatic heart disease in pregnancy.

-- Participation in a number of multicentre RCTs including PROMPT and Progress Trials.
+- Participation in a number of multicentre RCTs including FACT and CIPS Trials.

 Professor Ron Benzie

 DIRECTOR OF PERINATAL ULTRASOUND